 Three simple steps to get the test

-With your Genomic Prostate Score, you and your doctor will have the information you need to create a plan that is right for you.
+With your Genomic Prostate Score result, you and your doctor will have even more information you need to help create a plan that is right for you.

 The Oncotype DX GPS test is conducted on a small tissue sample already taken from your most recent biopsy.